KlausLeggewie/ScheduledTasksReport/README.md

 ## Known Issues

-The Get-ScheduledTask cmdlet does fetch MonthlyTriggers correctly.
-Therefore this interval is reported as "Other" (instead of "Monthly).
+The Get-ScheduledTask cmdlet does not fetch MonthlyTriggers correctly.
+Therefore monthly triggers are reported as interval "Other" (instead of "Monthly").